 Bacon is everywhere these days.
 You can find it in ice cream, coffee, cupcakes, and chewing gum.
-There’s bacon-scented candles, bacon lip balm, and even a bacon deodorant.
+There are bacon-scented candles, bacon lip balm, and even a bacon deodorant.
 With bacon saturating every corner of the market, it’s worth looking at the origins of this smoky, salty food and how it became so wildly popular.
 In honor of National Bacon Lovers Day, here are a few facts to whet your appetite.

 1. IT DATES BACK TO 1500 BCE.